 The construction of the Berlin Wall was primarily motivated by several factors:

-- Political Division: Germany had been divided into two separate countries after World War II – West Germany becoming a capitalist democracy, while East Germany was under Soviet control as a socialist state.
-The wall aimed to prevent citizens from escaping the socialist regime to the west.
+- Political Division: After World War II Germany split into two nations with West Germany operating as a capitalist democracy under Soviet control East Germany formed as a socialist state.
+East German authorities built the wall to stop their citizens from leaving their socialist system to go west.

 Impacts of the Berlin Wall